RareCan BioResource donor information

 When we ask for your consent to use your cells or tissue for research, you will be able to indicate if you don’t want your samples to be used in this way and we will ensure your wishes are respected.
 We will only provide samples for use in medical research using animals to groups based in the UK who provide evidence of Home Office approval.

 Rarecan Limited funds and acts as the Sponsor for the RareCan BioResource.
-RareCan Limited is a company limited by shares registered in England, company number 12844377, registered address: 8 Park Avenue, Hexham, Northumberland, United Kingdom, NE46 3EN.
-RareCan is funded by investors, who include the founders,and several professional investors.
+RareCan Limited is a for profit company limited by shares registered in England, company number 12844377, registered address: 8 Park Avenue, Hexham, Northumberland, United Kingdom, NE46 3EN.
+RareCan is funded by investors, who include the founders, and several professional investors.
 RareCan may raise further funding from investors in future to support the sustainability of the RareCan BioResource.
-More information about RareCan’s investment strategy can be found on the website here.
+More information about RareCan’s investment strategy can be found on the website (www.rarecan.com).

 RareCan will charge researchers a fee when they obtain material from the BioResource, to cover the costs of collection, processing, storage, transportation, and documentation.
-Revenue will be reinvested in RareCan, but may also be used to pay dividends to investors and incentivise staff, both of whom are critical to enabling us to deliver our vision.
+This money will be reinvested in RareCan but may also be used to pay dividends to investors and incentivise staff, both of whom are critical to enabling us to deliver our vision.

 Your cells or tissue offered for research represent a gift and we will not give you any payment for allowing them to be used for research.